| GOPHER AT BOARD GAME ARENA

 learning some trick about the game makes it trivial to win.
 If winning becomes trivial then there must be an automatic win for Player 1 or Player 2.

-They can't both win, at least not in my games.
-Herd of clueless designers in unison: "HUH?"
-Other cockamamie theory: Cycles mysteriously
+They can't both win - at least not in my games.
+Chorus of clueless designers: "HUH?"
+Call it the Mark principle.
+So many designers are

 You want to play a real game that will never let you down?
 Play Oust.
 You will never wring out Oust as long as you live.
 Point of